Mansfield Fellowship Program

 Program Structure

-The Mansfield Fellowship Program includes a seven-week homestay and intensive Japanese language program in Ishikawa Prefecture and ten months of professional placements in Tokyo.
-Fellows prepare by participating in one year of pre-departure language training and area studies.
-During the year in Japan, Fellows will develop Prime_Minister_Shinzo_Abean in-depth understanding of the Government of Japan (GOJ) and its policymaking process.
+The Mansfield Fellowship Program is a professional development opportunity that includes a period of pre-departure Japanese language and area studies training, a seven-week homestay and intensive Japanese language program in Ishikawa Prefecture, and ten months of professional placements in Tokyo.
+During the year in Japan, Fellows will develop an in-depth understanding of the Government of Japan (GOJ) and its policymaking process.
 Fellows also establish relationships with their counterparts in GOJ and the business, professional and academic communities.
 These relationships are key assets in the Fellows' careers and personal lives for long after graduation from the Fellowship.

 The Mansfield Fellowship Program is administered by the Maureen and Mike Mansfield Foundation, with the United States Department of State, Bureau of Educational and Cultural Affairs, as grantor.
 The program receives significant in-kind support from the governments of Japan and Ishikawa Prefecture.